boldbi/aspnet-core-sample/README.md

   2. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been successfully restored, use the `dotnet build` command to build the project.

-  3. Finally, run the application using the command dotnet run.
+  3. Finally, run the application using the command `dotnet run`.

  ## Developer IDE